← Home

 Cool.
 Nice.
 Sweet.
 So what's wrong with them?

-Much of the time, the differences in the users are not important if they all share a underlying motivation to reach the same goal.
+Much of the time, the differences in the users are not important if they all share an underlying motivation to reach the same goal.
 Why should we classify users into separate roles when each classification wants the same outcome?

 Most of us understand the shortcomings of user stories on a visceral level.
-A common ‘smell’ I see is an over generalization of users.
-The user stories either start with “as a user…” or the same action and benefit is repeated over and over again with different types of users.
+A common "smell" I see is an over-generalization of users.
+The user stories either start with "as a user…" or the same action and benefit is repeated over and over again with different types of users.

 As a user (student, prompt engineer, hacker) I want to seamlessly compare LLM output with relevant information from trusted external sources (e.g., scientific journals, credible news websites) so that I can quickly assess the accuracy and reliability of the information and make informed decisions based on a broader context.